 The evidence presented by the Trust has been collated as part of the implementation of the Department of Health’s Equality Delivery System (EDS).
 The EDS is designed as a tool to be used to help all staff and NHS organisations understand how equality can drive improvements and strengthen the accountability of services to patients and the public.
 It will help ensure that everyone - patients, public and staff - has a voice in how organisations are performing and where they should improve.

-The EDS encourages Trusts to work with their service users, staff and stakeholders to gather and analyse information on equalities; set equality objectives and make the changes required to become better employers and improve the way frontline health services deliver good health outcomes for the protected groups who experience the greatest inequalities.
+The EDS encourages Trusts to work with their service users, staff and stakeholders to gather and analyse information on equalities, set equality objectives and make the changes required to become better employers and improve how frontline health services deliver good health outcomes for the protected groups.

 All of this ensures that inclusion is not just a 'tick box' exercise but something that is embedded in our every day activity.